Can Decision Trees Teach Large Language Models? Distilling Verbalized Knowledge for Molecular Property Prediction: Evaluation

 \section{Evaluation}

 \textbf{Setup}.
-To evaluate the proposed method, we use two open-source LLMs in the 2B parameters class, i.e., Gemma-2-2B \cite{team2024gemma} and Granite-3.3-2B \cite{granite2024granite}, and apply LoRA \cite{hu2022lora} to conduct experiments on the TDC benchmark \cite{huang2021therapeutics} with 22 ADMET properties (listed in Table \ref{tab-1}).
-Each property dataset is split into training, validation, and test sets (see Appendix \ref{app-c} for details).
-We use training sets for fine-tuning LLMs, validation sets for hyper-parameter tuning, and report the results on test sets.
+To validate the effectiveness of the proposed method, we use two LLMs in the 2B-parameter class, Gemma-2-2B \cite{team2024gemma} and Granite-3.3-2B \cite{granite2024granite}, and conduct experiments on the TDC benchmark \cite{huang2021therapeutics}, which consists of 22 prediction tasks, including 9 regression tasks (Reg) and 13 classification tasks (Cls).
+The corresponding 22 ADMET properties are listed in Appendix \ref{app-c}.
+The dataset for each task is split into training, validation, and test sets (see Table \ref{tab-a1} for details).
+We use training sets for training LLMs, validation sets for tuning hyperparameters, and report the results on test sets.

-Table \ref{tab-2} presents the results on the TDC benchmark using Gemma-2-2B and Granite-3.3-2B.
-First, compared to the baseline (using solely the SMILES string in the prompt), TreeKD substantially enhances the performance of LLMs on most properties (19/22 for Gemma-2-2B and 19/22 for Granite-3.3-2B), as indicated in (green).
-For instance, performance gains on Caco-2 Permeability are \texttt{+}0.071 and \texttt{+}0.095, respectively.
-Notably, despite the decision tree's limited performance due to suboptimal configurations (Appendix \ref{app-b}), distilling its knowledge into LLMs still yields clear improvements.
-For instance, while the decision tree achieves only 0.680 on Ames Mutagenicity, TreeKD enables Gemma-2-2B and Granite-3.3-2B to achieve 0.819 and 0.826, respectively, surpassing the baseline scores of 0.766 and 0.767.
-This finding supports our hypothesis that decision tree knowledge complements the internal knowledge of LLMs, thereby improving their predictive accuracy.
-Moreover, this suggests that a stronger decision tree could further enhance TreeKD's effectiveness.
+\textbf{Results}.
+Table \ref{tab-1} presents the results using Gemma-2-2B and Granite-3.3-2B.
+We draw the following observations: \begin{itemize}[topsep=0em, noitemsep, leftmargin=*] \item Compared to naive training (solely using the SMILES string in the prompt), TreeKD enhances LLMs’ performance on most tasks (19/22 for Gemma-2-2B and 19/22 for Granite-3.3-2B), as indicated in (green).
+For instance, performance gains on PPBR are +0.053 and +0.827.
+Notably, despite the decision tree’s limited performance due to limited configurations, distilling its knowledge into LLMs still yields clear improvements.
+While the decision tree achieves only 11.492 on PPBR, TreeKD enables Gemma-2-2B and Granite-3.3-2B to achieve 7.503 and 7.259.
+This finding supports our hypothesis that the knowledge of the decision tree complements the internal knowledge of LLMs. \item In a head-to-head comparison with TxGemma-2-2B \cite{wang2025txgemma}, the strongest generalist model for MPP in the 2B-parameter class (built on top of Gemma-2-2B), TreeKD enables LLMs to achieve superior performance on most tasks (19/22 for Gemma-2-2B and 18/22 for Granite-3.3-2B), as highlighted in \textbf{bold}.
+Notably, TreeKD significantly narrows the gap with MapLight models \cite{notwell2023admet}, state-of-the-art specialist models on the TDC benchmark.
+For instance, on PPBR, the gap decreases from -2.364 (TxGemma-2-2B) to -0.151 and -0.395 for Gemma-2-2B and Granite-3.3-2B. \item On top of TreeKD, self-consistency hurts the performance of LLMs on most regression tasks and only enhances their performance on a few classification tasks.
+In contrast, rule-consistency further enhances the performance on both regression tasks and classification tasks.
+Overall, rule-consistency clearly outperforms self-consistency on most tasks (18/22 for Gemma-2-2B and 17/22 for Granite-3.3-2B), as \underline{underlined}. \end{itemize}